-• Strong anti-corruption and anti-fraud protocols should be implemented, and the entity coordinating aid should act in partnership with the European Public Prosecutor's Office.83 Strict conditionalities should be applied to aid, the first tranche being dependent on implementing rule of law and judicial reforms.84 The auditing of reconstruction spending should be conducted by internationally recognised auditing/accounting firm(s).85
+- The entity tasked to coordinate aid should have the authority to coordinate all reconstruction projects, even the ones that are bilaterally agreed between Ukraine and another supporting country, so that interrelated projects can be layered together and duplication of effort is avoided.90 - Strong anti-corruption and anti-fraud protocols should be implemented, and the entity coordinating aid should act in partnership with the European Public Prosecutor's Office.
+91 Strict conditionalities should be applied to aid, the first tranche being dependent on implementing rule of law and judicial reforms.
+92 The auditing of reconstruction spending should be conducted by internationally recognised auditing/accounting firm(s).
+93